Laplace-Beltrami Operator for Gaussian Splatting: Experiments

-We use our adaptive training technique (\cref{sub:method:adaptive}) and point cloud filtering (\cref{sub:method:filter}) to improve the geometry of the results when training 3DGS.
-Specifically, we filter every $N=2000$ iterations and remove all except the $k=1$ biggest components at the same time.
-Note that finding all the connected components can be achieved by breadth-first search in complexity $O(N)$, hence the extra cost of computation is insignificant during training.

-Remarkably, this training scheme leads to a very clean geometry with nearly no outlier splats in the geometry (see \cref{fig:filtering}).
-It achieves on-par performance with other versions of our method and mesh reconstruction method in the comparison of eigenfunctions in \cref{table:eigvec_quant} and a slightly closer spectrum to the ground truth as visible in in \cref{fig:eigval}.
-In addition to having the best geometry in the sense of the spectrum of Laplacian operator, the adaptive training produces a much more compact representation (in terms of number of points) compared to the reconstructed meshes, the 3D Gaussian splats from GOF, the filtered 3D Gaussian splats, and even the original meshes.
+Remarkably, this training scheme leads to clean geometry with nearly no outlier splats in the geometry (see \cref{fig:filtering}) while maintaining the shape of the object.
+In addition to having the highest quality geometry in the sense of the spectrum of Laplacian operator, the adaptive training produces a significantly more compact representation (in terms of number of points) compared to the reconstructed meshes, the Gaussian splats from GOF, the post-processed 3D Gaussian splats, and even the original meshes, see \cref{table:size}.
+Moreover, the rendering quality is not notably degraded using adaptive training, see \cref{table:rendering}.

-During the training of 3D Gaussian splatting, we can also monitor the behavior of the spectrum of the Laplacian operator.
-We found that PSNR does not capture geometric information well.
-This can be seen from the different convergence behavior of PSNR and the first 8 eigenvalues in \cref{fig:training}.
-PSNR converges around iteration 12k while the geometry stabilizes at the iteration 22k.
-Thus, the spectrum can be used as an augmenting measure to check the stabilization of the geometry during training.